 Write about something else than your corporate news

 There is certainly an audience interested in your latest products or services, but you should be aware that a blog isn’t intended to replace the “News” section of your site, or your “They are talking about us” section, showing how much you invest in PR.
 Blogging offers you the opportunity to share your expertise on a topic, through the writing of in-depth articles.
-You will you attract a growing readership only by producing this original and high value-added content.
+You will attract a growing readership only by producing this original and high value-added content.

 Multiply the incentives to comment